C2SM-RCM/CCLM2CMOR/Documentation/README_Changes_HJP.txt

 - include consideration of variables on Z-Level: include variable "height" and its attributes

-- include consideration of mrso1, total moisture content of uppermost soil level for mrso1 select only the first soil level from W_SO
+- include consideration of mrsol, total moisture content of uppermost soil level for mrsol select only the first soil level from W_SO

 - package "netcdftime" might not exist in the used python-Installation (for example, at HLRS, Stuttgart) then comment the line